m3o/m3o/packages/auth/README.md

 })
 ```

-The `onSuccess` method is great for times where you need to redirect after the user has logged in:
+The `onSuccess` method is great for times where you need to redirect after the user has successfully logged in:

 ```typescript
 import { useRouter } from 'next/router'